inveniosoftware/invenio/docs/migrating.rst

     $ cd /vagrant/dump/
     $ inveniomigrator dump records

-This will generate one or more JSON files containing 1000 records each tops, with the following information:
+This will generate one or more JSON files containing 1000 records each, with the following information:

 * The record id.
 * The record metadata, stored in the ``record`` key there is a list with one